Built on Experience, Education, and Real Life

 Learning Beyond One Dog

-The approach I developed wasn’t about one dog, it became a way of thinking.
+The approach that developed wasn't about one dog.
+It became a way of thinking.

 Assess behaviour clearly.
 Understand motivation.
-Build communication clearly.
+Build communication.
 Manage the environment.
 Adjust when needed.

 Every dog presents differently.
 Every owner brings different expectations, skills, and constraints.
 Training works best when it adapts to both.